ANMOL0804/pdf_qa_application/backend/README.md

 - **Request**: A PDF file is uploaded using `multipart/form-data`.
 - **Response**: Returns a JSON response with a session ID and the PDF summary.

-# Chat with PDF API

-The "Chat with PDF" feature allows users to interact with an uploaded PDF by asking questions based on the content of the PDF.
-This API utilizes a Hugging Face QA model to find relevant answers.

 ## Endpoint